-In this course the student will be introduced to the role of marketing in society and within and organization, understanding consumer and organizational markets, marketing strategy planning, the marketing mix, and marketing institutions.
+In this one-semester course the student will be introduced to the role of marketing in society and within and organization, understanding consumer and organizational markets, marketing strategy planning, the marketing mix, and marketing institutions.
 Students will gain a basic knowledge of the economic/demographic, social/cultural, political/legal, and technological trends that are important to marketing.”
 Students would be encouraged to enhance their experience by participating in either our BEAM&R or DECA programs or both.

 » Suggested to pair with 383 Fundamentals of Business Law or 385 Sports and Entertainment Marketing

 The student will acquire a practical legal framework relating to his personal rights, obligations, and responsibilities, primarily within our business-oriented culture.
 The student will learn how to think analytically and systematically concerning legal situations, using both actual and hypothetical court cases to help him understand the fundamental principles of law.
 The student will study the law as an official statement of ethics: the moral guidelines which distinguish right and wrong conduct.
+Significant portions of time/study will revolve around current business and legal events which will assist in synthesizing textbook material.

 » Suggested to pair with 382 Introduction to Marketing or 385 Sports and Entertainment Marketing